 Overview

-The canalith repositioning procedure can help relieve benign paroxysmal positional vertigo (BPPV).
-BPPV is a condition that causes brief, but intense, feelings of dizziness and spinning.
-These sensations also are known as vertigo.
-They may occur when you move your head.
+The canalith repositioning procedure can help relieve benign paroxysmal positional vertigo.
+Also called BPPV, this condition causes brief, intense feelings of dizziness and spinning.
+These feelings are called vertigo.
+They may happen with certain head movements.

-Vertigo usually comes from a problem with the part of the inner ear responsible for balance.
-BPPV occurs when tiny canalith particles, also called otoconia, in one part of the inner ear break loose and fall out of place.
-They often move into the semicircular canals of the inner ear.
-This can make you sensitive to movement and cause vertigo.
+Vertigo most often involves the part of the inner ear that handles balance.
+BPPV happens when tiny canalith particles in one part of the inner ear break loose.
+These particles, called otoconia, can move into the semicircular canals of the inner ear.

-The canalith repositioning procedure can move these particles to a part of the ear where they won't cause dizziness.
+The canalith repositioning procedure moves these particles to a part of the ear where they won't cause dizziness.
 The procedure uses several simple head movements.
-It can be done in a health care provider's office.
-The procedure is usually effective.
-The procedure relieves vertigo in about 80% of people after one or two treatments.
-But the problem may happen again.
+A healthcare professional can do it during an office visit.

 Products & Services